Philadelphia Phillies - Clearwater

 Attending a Phillies Game at Bright House Networks Field

 Phillies fans are flocking to Bright House Field in record numbers.
 Why not?
-It's hard to beat a March afternoon in the sun at Bright House Field, one of the newest venues in the Florida Grapefruit League.
+It's hard to beat a March afternoon in the sun at Bright House Field.

 Most fans will enter the ballpark on the third base side, known as the "west entry," walking down a path that features dozens of 30- to 45-foot high palm trees on each side before heading up the steps to see what awaits once you've reached the top.
 Once inside, fans can roam the entire ballpark along the main concourse and not miss any of the game action below; the widest variety of concession items and picnic tables will be centered on the third base side and down the left field line.